-If you have been searching for the best Australian Shepherd rescues in California, then you have come to the right place.
+If you have been searching for the best Australian Shepherd rescues in California, you’ve come to the right place.

 Before scrolling down this list of Australian Shepherd rescues in California, check out these other recommendations: Best Cocker Spaniel Rescues in California and Best Dog Rescues in Southern California.